Medically reviewed by Drugs.com. Last updated on Feb 16, 2022.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after receiving this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - chest pain

 - difficulty with breathing